ronanquillevere/ronanquillevere.github.io/_posts/2015-09-11-ddd-jqassistant.markdown

 ### rules.xml

-Now is the time to define our rules !
-They should be definde inside an xml file inside the JQAssistant directory that should be located under your app directory (next to your pom.xml).
+Now is the time to define our rules.
+They should be defined inside an xml file inside the JQAssistant directory that should be located under your app directory (next to your pom.xml).

 ### DDD concepts